MediaMonkey: MediaMonkey 4

 MediaMonkey 4.0 was released on December 16, 2011.
 This version introduced better synchronization with Android devices, library sharing over DLNA / UPnP, improved audio output via WASAPI, the ability to run from a USB stick, and secure CD ripping.

 MediaMonkey 4.1.0 was released Jan 31, 2014.
 This version introduced wireless synchronization with MediaMonkey for Android and bi-directional synchronization, a darker look and feel, and UPnP improvements.

 The current version is MediaMonkey 4.1.29, released in July 2020.

 MediaMonkey 5

 MediaMonkey 5.0 entered a public beta on December 20, 2016.
 This version uses the Chromium rendering engine and HTML for its user interface, as opposed to previous versions' natively rendered interface.

 MediaMonkey Server

 Alpha testing for an open-source, server-only implementation of MediaMonkey was publicly announced on August 15, 2018.
 Clients connect to the MediaMonkey server (MMS) from either a web browser or MediaMonkey 5 beta, to access and manage the media library.
 According to the developer Rusty, "We created it because UPnP doesn't scale sufficiently for our users, and because DB sharing hacks weren't sufficiently robust."

 Assessments

 MediaMonkey has been widely recognized for many years as a leading tool for organizing and managing large libraries of digital music, praised for its automatic functions and other powerful capabilities.
-It is criticized for having an outdated user interface, being difficult to learn, and only running on Windows.
+It is criticized for having an outdated user interface and being difficult to learn.